 The symmetric/bosonic extension proves to be a versatile tool, not merely employed to characterize the set of separable states, but also relevant to a variety of other domains.
 These include the quantum marginal problem \cite{Klyachko_2006}, and quantum key distribution \cite{myhr2009symmetric}, among others.

-Recently, a quantum algorithm has been proposed to detect and quantify entanglement \cite{wang2022detecting}.
-Our algorithm can also be directly amended to a hybrid quantum-classical algorithm.
-Assisted by NISQ-era devices, one can deal with large dimensions more effectively.
-We have successfully demonstrated the $2 \otimes 2$ case.
-The quantum circuit ansatz and the numerical results are shown in Appendix \ref{Sec:hybrid}.
+In recent work, a hybrid quantum-classical algorithm has been proposed for detecting and quantifying entanglement \cite{wang2022detecting}.
+Our pure bosonic extension method can also be adapted for use in such a hybrid algorithm.
+With the assistance of NISQ-era devices, this hybrid approach can be used to effectively handle larger dimensions.
+We have successfully demonstrated it for the $2 \otimes 2$ case, with the quantum circuit ansatz and numerical results provided in the Appendix \ref{Sec:hybrid}.

-Although the set of pure states is not convex, our studies have shown its subtle connection with the convex set composed of mixed states.
-Nowadays, there are some studies investigating this connection \cite{patel2021variational,bharti2022noisy}.
+The set of pure states is not convex, but our research has shown that it is connected to the convex set of mixed states.
+There have been recent studies exploring this connection \cite{patel2021variational,bharti2022noisy}.
 We hope that our work will inspire further research into the non-convexity in quantum information.